Convergence Analysis of the Random Bisection Method: Conclusion

 \section{Conclusion}

 In this paper, we studied convergence properties for a family of stochastic bisection methods in which the cut is chosen randomly according to any arbitrary distribution.
 When the position of the root is assumed to be uniformly distributed over the search interval, we derived explicit expected convergence rates depending only upon the mean and variance of the distribution of the cut.
 In particular, we showed that the relative length of the new working interval is independent from all previous information, which allowed us to compute the expected length of the interval at iteration $n$ in a manner similar to the classical deterministic bisection method.
-On average, the convergence is linear, and the expected interval length behaves as $C^n L_0$, where $C=1-\mathbb{E}[c(1-c)]$ is the expected contraction factor.
+On average, the convergence is linear, and the expected interval length behaves as $C^n L_0$, where $C=1-2\,\mathbb{E}[c(1-c)]$ is the expected contraction factor.

-We then extended our results to any initial prior distribution of the root.
+We then extended our results to any initial absolutely continuous prior distribution of the root, provided that the cut distribution gives positive mass to the interior of the interval.
 Exploiting the stationarity of the uniform distribution for the normalized root process, we showed that the convergence rate approaches the one obtained in the uniform case.
 We also introduced and analyzed a multisection generalization in which several random cuts are chosen at each iteration, and we determined its average convergence behavior.
 The theoretical predictions were validated numerically through statistical simulations, which provided confidence intervals supporting the predicted convergence rates.
 These experiments also suggest that convergence toward the stationary regime may be slower when the prior distribution of the root is strongly asymmetric, while in symmetric situations the theoretical rates for the distribution of the root appear conservative and convergence occurs faster in practice.

 Several questions remain open.